Forrest Highway: Forrest Highway after opening

 One year after Forrest Highway opened, the number of road accidents on the main roads in the area had decreased by 60%.
 Traffic on South Western Highway had reduced by 50% north of Pinjarra, and by 20% to the south, and there was an 82% reduction along Old Coast Road within a month of the new highway opening.
 However, tourism in towns along the former routes was affected by the reduced traffic flow, with businesses losing as much as 60% of their trade.

 Forrest Highway has been criticised for the lack of roadside facilities.
 In January 2014, it was described as "the busiest, most unserviced, long stretch of highway in the nation" by MP Murray Cowper, Member for Murray-Wellington.
 With public toilets initially only available at the John Tognela Rest Area near the southern end of the highway, travellers have reportedly stopped alongside the highway or side roads to urinate and change nappies.
 A farming family with property adjacent to the highway was willing to invest in a roadhouse near Herron Point, but Main Roads required roadhouses to be built on both sides of the highway.
 According to Cowper, traffic volume would need to increase from 17,000 to 30,000 vehicles per day to justify such an investment.

 A few months later, in April 2014, a Perth developer had begun constructing twin roadhouses 5 km south of Greenlands Road, approximately halfway between Perth and Bunbury.
 The property was purchased in 2004, before construction began on the highway, with the intention of developing the site when there was a viable amount of traffic.
-The main tenant will be a national fuel retailer, with food and beverage retailers and other amenities to be located on both sides of the highway.
-The facilities were initially expected to be completed by the end of 2014, but work was put on hold due to a legal dispute between the developer and landowner.
-The dispute was resolved and development resumed in June 2015.
-The twin roadhouses opened in late 2017.
+The facilities, which consists of a national fuel retailer and food and beverage outlets along with other amenities located on both sides of the highway, were initially expected to be completed by the end of 2014, but work was put on hold due to a legal dispute between the developer and landowner.
+Development resumed in June 2015, and the twin roadhouses opened in late 2017.